Brandon5497/cot-4500-as3/README.md

 Brandon Ramlagan<br>
 March 7, 2025<br>

-This project implments two methods for solving ordinary differential equations.
+This project implements two methods for solving ordinary differential equations.
 These two methods are the Euler's method and the Runge-Kutta method.

-requirement.txt shows all the available packages when compiling this project on my system.
+requirements.txt shows all the available packages when compiling this project on my system.
 Not all of the packages were needed for this project.
 Only NumPy was imported

 To run: